The SEC has approved new rules for private funds, increasing transparency and accountability. Learn how automated reporting solutions like Dasseti...

 Equip your IR team with tools that help them do their jobs better

 Technology continues to change the game when it comes to IR.
 Remember – your investors are looking for quick and accurate responses to their data requests.
-Dasseti Respond, our Manager Platform is just one innovation that can help you streamline your IR processes and respond to data requests without recruiting new team members.
+Dasseti Engage, our Manager Platform is just one innovation that can help you streamline your IR processes and respond to data requests without recruiting new team members.

 Get in touch to organize a demo to see how it could help your business improve investor relations.